 • please don't specify font size or family unless absolutely needed (improves general accessibility)

-• if you choose to bold "key words," that's fine, don't use various colors and/or underlines and/or highlight colors (too distracting)
+• if you choose to bold "key words," that's fine, don't over-use various colors and/or underlines and/or highlight colors (too distracting)

 • if you choose a different color for examples (eg. Example 1:), keep consistent throughout course